 You can easily walk to many places from here – and that is not something I can say very often about Delhi.

 The Imperial exudes Indian charm in a luxurious, but not pretentious way.
 It is very beautiful and guests are extremely well looked after.
-It also has one of the best Indian restaurants in the entire country, the Spice Route.
+It also has one of the most famous restaurants in Delhi, Spice Route.
 I love the Imperial’s high tea buffet in the Atrium and their ornate outdoor pool.
 Plus the rooms are gorgeous and cozy!

 If you’re a solo female traveler, the Imperial has Eliza rooms for women only, which feature special toiletries and extra security features.